Gorden Tallis: St George Dragons

-When the proposed Super League competition was put on hold in 1995, Tallis offered to buy out the final year of his contract with St George in order to join the Broncos.
-The Dragons declined the offer however, and subsequent court action held him to his original contract.
-Having already signed a Super League contract to play with Brisbane, the fiery North Queenslander caused controversy when he was the only player who chose to sit out the 1996 season rather than play a final year with St George.
-After having made 54 appearances for the Dragons, he left Sydney.
+When the proposed Super League competition was put on hold in 1996, Tallis offered to buy out the final year of his contract with St. George in order to join Brisbane.
+St. George declined the offer however, and subsequent court action held him to his original contract.
+Having already signed a Super League contract to play with Brisbane, the fiery North Queenslander caused controversy when he was the only player who chose to sit out the 1996 season rather than play a final year with St. George.
+After having made 54 appearances for the Red V, he left Sydney.